US booster plan faces complications, some may miss Sept. 20

 “Just remember, as a simple rule — rule: Eight months after your second shot, get a booster shot,” he said then, adding that health experts were aiming to be ready to administer them by Sept.
 20, pending approval by the regulatory agencies.

-Dr. Anthony Fauci, the nation’s top infectious disease expert, has become an internal champion of the booster campaign, as the Biden administration looks to curtail the delta variant.
+Dr. Anthony Fauci, the nation’s top infectious disease expert, has become an outspoke champion of the booster campaign, as the Biden administration looks to curtail the delta variant.

 He told reporters on Thursday he believes it is likely that Americans will all need to get a third dose of the mRNA vaccines to be considered fully vaccinated against COVID-19.